Public Planetarium Shows

 👉 https://www.ticketleap.events/events/glastonburyplanetarium

-A limited number of tickets may be available in-person on the day of the show.
+While a limited number of tickets may be available in-person on the day of the show, we recommend purchasing tickets ahead of time.

 Please do not call or visit the GEHMS office regarding ticket sales.